-- 1. Weigh and record the weight of sample container. - 2.
+- 1. Weigh and record the weight of sample container - 2.
 Place the sample in the container and record the weight of the container and sample. - 3.
 Place the container with sample in the microwave oven with the heat sink and turn the oven on for 3 min.
 The heat sink can be a cup of water covered with a paper towel.
-The heat sink absorbs microwave energy once the sample is dry. - 4.
-After the set time has elapsed, remove the container from the oven.
-Allow to cool so that it can be handled and then weight the sample and record the weight. - 5.
-Carefully stir the sample, taking special precautions not to lose any.

-- 6. Return the container with the sample to the oven, and reheat for 1 min. - 7.
-Repeat steps 4 through 6, until the weight does not change. - 8.
+The heat sink absorbs microwave energy once sample are dry. - 4.
+After the set time has elapsed, remove the container with from the oven.
+Allow to cool to allow handling then weigh and record the weight. - 5.
+Carefully stir the sample, taking special precautions not to lose any. - Return the container with sample to the oven and reheat in the oven for 1 min. - 7.
+Repeat steps 4 through 6, until weight does not change. - 8.
 Use the final weight determination in calculating the gravimetric water content.